-Student and employee safety is an utmost priority of the Miami-Dade County Public School (M-DCPS) System.
-The District Emergency Operations Plan (EOP) was created to provide District staff, school administration and personnel with the knowledge needed to respond to critical incidents or other related emergencies that may occur in our schools/community.
+Student and employee safety are of primary concern to the Miami-Dade County Public School (M-DCPS) System.
+The Emergency Operations Plan (EOP) was created to provide school personnel with the necessary leadership skills and knowledge needed to respond to critical incidents or other related emergencies that may occur in our schools/community.
 All schools have a site-specific plan to address all types of critical incidents.
 These plans address the individual needs of the school and provide guidelines for devising methods for communicating with the staff, students, parents/guardians, and the media during a critical incident or an emergency.
-Some of the protective action procedures include emergency drills (active shooter, hostage, & bomb drills), the evacuation of students/staff from the building(s), evacuation of the disabled and if necessary, the relocation of students/staff from the school campus, lockdown procedures and holding/dismissing students during school and community emergencies.
+Some of the protective action procedures include emergency drills/active shooter drills, the evacuation of students/staff from the building(s), evacuation of the disabled, and if necessary, the relocation of students/staff from the school campus, lockdown procedures and holding/dismissing students during school and community emergencies.
 Some important tips for parents/guardians to remember during a Critical Incident are as follows:

-- o Remain calm: - Monitor media outlets for updates and official messages from M-DCPS; - Do not flood the school with telephone calls; and - Students will not be released during a lockdown.
-If you need to pick up your child wait until the lockdown is lifted before going to the school. - If there is a need for offsite parent reunification, parents are to drive to Booker T. Washington Senior High School, the designated parent reunification site for MAST Academy.
+- o Remain calm; - Monitor media outlets for updates and official messages from M-DCPS; - Do not flood the school with telephone calls; and - o If the school is on lockdown, wait until the lockdown is lifted before going to the school. - If there is a need for offsite parent reunification, parents are to drive to Booker T. Washington Senior High School, the designated parent reunification site for MAST Academy.

-All school administrators, Region Center Superintendents/Directors and all MDSPD Police officers have been provided the school EOP and are prepared to respond immediately during a critical incident or emergency to provide safety for all children.
+All school administrators, Region Center Superintendents/Directors and all MDSPD Police officers have been adequately trained in the school EOP and are prepared to respond immediately during a critical incident or emergency to provide safety for all children.

-Be Safe Anonymous Reporting System http://hoover.dadeschools.net/portable_doc/68128_Be_Safe_Anonymous_Reporting_System_Flyer.pdf
+Be Safe Anonymous Reporting System http://hoover.dadeschools.net/portable\doc/68128\Be\Safe\Anonymous\Reporting\System\Flyer.pdf